erik-sn/filter-table/README.md

   ...
 ]

-the transform function accepts an object where each key is a column configuration key and columnValues contains all values from that column.
+The transform function accepts an object where each key is a column configuration key and columnValues contains all values from that column.

 Example transform function to sum a column: const sum = (total: number, value: string) =>  total + Number(value.replace(/,/g, ''));